Skip to main content

 Check the " Enable Command Support" ( Testing Only) to enable command prompt support.
 Click OK, it will pop up a dialogue box asking to update DP's.

-Click yes and click Ok.The “Manage Distribution points Wizard” will appear, click
+Click yes and click Ok.The “Manage Distribution points Wizard” will appear, click Next to continue.

 When the boot image update is completed, click Close